Can the COVID-19 Booster Shot Cause Side Effects?

 November 08, 2021

-Certain fully vaccinated people are now eligible for COVID-19 booster shots.
-If you experienced side effects when you were vaccinated initially, you may wonder if you’ll have any noticeable symptoms in response to your booster shot.
+If you experienced side effects when you were initially vaccinated against COVID-19, you may wonder if you’ll have any noticeable symptoms in response to your booster shot.
 While you may have some side effects, they should be no worse than what you experienced originally and may well be milder.

 Here are answers to some common questions about side effects and COVID-19 booster shots: